afragen/git-updater-translations/README.md

 # GitHub Updater Translations

-Uses `class Fragen\GitHub_Updater\Language_Pack_Maker` installed via composer to create a directory of zip archives of translation .mo/.po files and a `language-pack.json` file containing data to pass to GitHub Updater.
+Uses [`Language_Pack_Maker`](https://github.com/afragen/github-updater-language-pack-maker) installed via composer to create a directory of zip archives of translation .mo/.po files and a `language-pack.json` file containing data to pass to GitHub Updater.

 The format of the generated JSON file is as follows.